Shanghai Triad: Plot

 On the third night, Shuisheng witnesses a bloody gang fight between the Boss and a rival, Fat Yu, in which his uncle is killed.
 The Boss and a small entourage retreat to an island.
-There, Jinbao befriends Cuihua (Jiang Baoying), a peasant woman with a young daughter, Ajiao.
+There, Jinbao befriends Cuihua, a peasant woman with a young daughter, Ajiao.
 When Jinbao unwittingly meddles in Cuihua's business, it results in the Boss's men killing Cuihua's lover.
 Furious, Jinbao confronts the Boss and tells Shuisheng to leave Shanghai.

-By the seventh day, Song arrives to the island along with Zheng (Fu Biao), the Boss's number three man.
-Shuisheng has multiple cases of explosive, sudden diarrhea, and while evacuating his bowels in the reeds, overhears hiding men plotting to kill Jinbao.
+By the seventh day, Song arrives to the island along with Zheng, the Boss's number three man.
+Shuisheng, while evacuating his bowels in the reeds, overhears hiding men plotting, amongst other things, to kill Jinbao.
 He rushes back and tells Boss what he heard.
-During a mahjong game, the Boss calmly confronts Song with evidence of his treachery.
+During a mahjong game, the Boss and Jinbao calmly confront Song with evidence of his treachery.
 The gang kills Song's men and buries Song alive.
-The Boss then informs Jinbao that she will have to die as well for her role in Song's betrayal, along with Cuihua.
+The Boss then informs Jinbao that she will have to die as well for her role in Song's betrayal.
+Jinbao is calm until she learns that Cuihua is to be killed too, prompting her to futilely attack the Boss.
 As Shuisheng attempts to save her from her fate, he is thrown back and beaten.
 The film ends with Shuisheng tied to the sails of the ship as it sails back to Shanghai.
-The Boss takes Cuihua's young daughter with him, telling her that in a few years, she will become just like Jinbao.
+The Boss takes Ajiao with him, telling her that Shuisheng needs to learn how to be loyal to the proper people, and how in a few years, Ajiao herself will become another Jinbao.